ChrisPritchard/ctf-writeups/03-sunset-dawn.md

 https://www.vulnhub.com/entry/sunset-dawn,341/

-1. Used netdiscover to find the machine - it was `PCS Systemtechnik GmbH` on the local network
+## Initial reconnaissance

-2. Running a `nmap -T4 -A -v` against the machine resulted in:
+I used netdiscover to find the machine - it was `PCS Systemtechnik GmbH` on the local network again.
+Running a `nmap -T4 -A -v` against the machine resulted in:

 ```
 PORT     STATE SERVICE     VERSION